Naramata

-Naramata is an unincorporated community in the Okanagan region of south central British Columbia.
-On the eastern shore of southern Lake Okanagan, the locality is by road about 15 km north of Penticton.
+Naramata is an unincorporated community in the Okanagan region of south central British Columbia, Canada.
+On the eastern shore of southern Okanagan Lake, the locality is by road about 15 km north of Penticton.

 Name origin

 In November 1906, John Moore Robinson purchased land.
 Over the following nine months, the name changed from Nine Mile Point to East Summerland, to Brighton Beach, and finally to Naramata.
-Robinson claimed the name came in a séance, but more likely, he knew the value of a good story in promoting the sale of home sites and orchard lots.
-Alternative theories have suggested the name derives from a First Nations word or an Australian Aboriginal one, but supporting evidence is lacking.
+Spiritualism was a popular past time at the time and Robinson claimed the name came in a séance.
+The name itself derives from a First Nations word or an Australian Aboriginal one, but supporting evidence is lacking.

 First Nations

 The Syilx name for the area is “Citxws Peqlqin," or "Eagle's House."
 The Naramata bench provided a seasonal camp site for elk hunting and food gathering.

 Early community

 Robinson advertised and sold parcels of land to people from other parts of Canada as well as the British Isles.
 At the time Naramata became known as a cultural centre.
 People from across the Okanagan would arrive by boat for concerts, plays, operas, regattas- and as Robinson and his wife were spiritualists-seances.
 Paddlewheelers regularly stopped at the local wharf carrying freight and passengers up and down Lake Okanagan.